juanMaAV92/go-utils/README.md

 - `Fields(fields map[string]interface{}) Opts`: Create options from a map of fields.
 - `Field(key string, value interface{}) Opts`: Create options for a single field.
 - `AddField(key string, value interface{})`: Add a field to an existing Opts.

+### middleware
+Common middleware functions for Echo.
+- `TraceId() echo.MiddlewareFunc`: Middleware to add a trace ID to the context.
+- `Tracing() echo.MiddlewareFunc`: Middleware to start and stop tracing for requests.
+- `Logging() echo.MiddlewareFunc`: Middleware to log requests and responses.

+### Path
+Path manipulation utilities.

+### Pointers
+Pointer utilities for working with values.

 ### server
 Configuration and lifecycle management for Echo servers.